rceuls/imd-arch-presentations/important.md

 - [ ] make sure your code is clean and consistent
 - [ ] make sure your API is clean and consistent
 - [ ] make sure you can defend the code your team wrote
+- [ ] make sure you document what you are missing from the [initial assignment](https://thomasmore.instructure.com/courses/18318/pages/annual-assignment) (and why)